sneshyba/pypchem/README.md

 It seems that student accounts do not require .jupyter/nbgrader_config.py.

+*Processing student work with nbgrader using the regular nbgrader pipeline*

+Go to *Formgrader/Collect*, click on the number underneath *Submissions* (if non-zero), and follow the instructions provided.

-*Processing student work with nbgrader*
+*Processing student work with nbgrader without using the regular nbgrader pipeline*

 If an instructor wants to manually bring student work into the nbgrader environment (instead of using the regular nbgrader pipeline),